,

 Reagan Ross is a writer and video essayist from Los Angeles, CA. A Teach for America alum, Reagan has worked in special education for 15 years.
 They are currently studying creative writing at UCLA and working on a YA novel.
 You can find their video essays on YouTube under Nats Can Fly.

-Joshua Garcia is the author of Pentimento (Black Lawrence Press 2024).
+Joshua Garcia is the author of Pentimento (Black Lawrence Press 2024), a finalist for the Lambda Literary Award for Gay Poetry and the Thom Gunn Award for Gay Poetry.
 His poetry has appeared in Ecotone, The Georgia Review, Passages North, Ploughshares, and elsewhere.
 He holds an MFA from the College of Charleston and has received a Stadler Fellowship from Bucknell University and an Emerge—Surface—Be Fellowship from The Poetry Project.
 He lives and writes in Brooklyn, New York.